getting-things-gnome/liblarch/README.md

 ## Credits

-Liblarch is published under the LGPLv3 license.
+Liblarch is published under the LGPLv3 license, or (at your option) any later version.

 Authors:
  - [Lionel Dricot](https://github.com/ploum)